FelixOnline/v2/content/articles/2014-2-21-keep-calm-and-eat-chips.md

 highlights:
 ---

-__O__h chips, glorious chips.
+Oh chips, glorious chips.
 The humble deep fried potato strips have been one of the most accessible and consumed foods across the world.
 It also provides a great subject for banter when stealing your friends’ chips becomes the top priority in the pub.
 As we near the end of the National Chip Week, it is perhaps time to take a deeper look into the world of chips.

-__Where did it come from?__
+Where did it come from?

 To really understand the history of chips, we need to look into the “mother hen” – potatoes.
 It is believed that potatoes originated in the Andes of South America around 8000 years ago.
 The Spanish conquistadors brought the vegetable back to Europe in 1536 and it was first grown in London in 1597.